British Council IELTS experts answer your questions about the administration and content of the IELTS test.

 A: Yes, any student can register with any IELTS test centre worldwide.

-A: Our partners at Cambridge English Language Assessment have a rigorous process for designing IELTS test items that ensures the level of difficulty is consistent – IELTS is not getting harder or easier.
+A: Our partners at Cambridge Assessment English have a rigorous process for designing IELTS test items that ensures the level of difficulty is consistent – IELTS is not getting harder or easier.

 A: There are no quotas for any IELTS band scores – each candidate is assessed purely on their individual performance in the test.